All Episodes

 It's the motivation.

-It's the motive for why this is going on.
+It's the motive for why this is a data.

-Then it ought to be the motive, Courtney, for you to straighten this out and let the public realize that it was not you Where it was not Prudence, or it was not somebody else that created this photograph.
+Then it ought to be the motive, Courtney, for you to straighten this out and let the public realize that it was not you or it was not prudence or it was not somebody else that created this photograph.

 The most evidence that I can give you right now is for you to judge our behavior.